vember31/home-ops/README.md

 Blocky resolves all local (`*.local.${SECRET_DOMAIN}`) DNS entries to Traefik (reverse proxy), which directs to the appropriate ingress.
 All forwarded DNS queries that leave the cluster are sent via DoT to Cloudflare.

+To keep Pi-Hole up-to-date with local domain name resolution, external-dns creates CNAMES in Pi-Hole for each kubernetes ingress, and points these ingresses to the Traefik loadbalancer IP.

 ## 🔧 Hardware